operasoftware/devopera/articles/_posts/2015-01-01-native-responsive-images.md

 ## Variable Width Images

-Now, if your site is a "classical" responsive Web site with "stretchy" images, the above is not enough.
+Now, if your site is a "classical" responsive website with "stretchy" images, the above is not enough.
 It's better than nothing, sure, but a 1920px wide screen and a 360px screen with the same density will get the same image, which means you'll be making significant UX compromises, either on blurriness or on slowness.

 What you really want is to define the image resources in a way that allows a browser to pick the right one for the current DPR and viewport size.
 But how can we do that?

 Ideally, we'd want to define the set of available image resources along with their physical dimensions (i.e. their width in pixels), and have the browser download one based on the image's display dimensions.

-But there's a problem: The browser doesn't know what the image's display dimensions will be when it needs to choose which resource to download.
+But there's a problem: the browser doesn't know what the image's display dimensions will be when it needs to choose which resource to download.
 The image's display dimensions depend on the final page's layout, which often relies on external CSS, and can be influenced by the image's dimensions, as well as the dimensions of other images on the page.
 That's some circularity madness right there!

-So, if we want the browser to download the right resource, we need to provide it with a hint regarding the final display dimensions - there's just no way around that.
+So, if we want the browser to download the right resource, we need to provide it with a hint regarding the final display dimensions -- there's just no way around that.
 Of course, depending on our design, the image's dimensions can vary at the various layouts.

-These are rather complex constraints, which is one of the reasons it took a loooong while to get a proper definition of the problem.
+These are rather complex constraints, which is one of the reasons it took a long while to get a proper definition of the problem.
 Eventually, Google's [Tab Atkins](https://twitter.com/tabatkins) and [John Mellor](https://twitter.com/john__mellor) came up with a proposal for a syntax that would resolve this "stretchy images" use case, and it was happily adopted into the overall responsive images spec (with Tab as well as [Simon Pieters](https://twitter.com/zcorpan) from Opera doing most of the spec's editing).

 Let's look at an example of what you would do if you have an image that takes up different dimensions at different layout breakpoints: